AriFordsham/GHCWiki/building/preparation/windows.md

 (Problems with PGP keys?
 Try `pacman-key --init` and `pacman-key --populate msys2`)

+Why can't we use CygWin/MSYS2's packaged Python interpreter?
+It seems to work just fine...

 If you want to run tests, you will need to install a Windows version of [ Python 2](https://www.python.org/download/releases/2.7.8/).
 Python is only used by the test runner and is not necessary for building GHC.

 ## Host GHC setup